ADDITIONAL TOOLS, RESOURCES AND INFORMATION

 Technology Toolbox

-The Office of Disability Services has provided a list of apps for Apple iPad and/or iPhone that may be helpful for students with disabilities.
+The Office for Access and Disability Services has provided a list of apps for Apple iPad and/or iPhone that may be helpful for students with disabilities.
 The list includes programs that are free or available at a reasonable cost.
 The below list is for informational purposes only.

 General Tools